 This means that covermeters and the Ferroscan are usually not suitable for locating tendon ducts.
 GPR, however, offers deeper penetration and better resolution.
 By selective scanning and processing of GPR data to produce depth slices and pseudo-cross-section views, it is often possible to identify, locate and map tendon ducts.

-The way the survey is conducted on-site depends on the survey requirements and objectives.
+How the survey is conducted on-site depends on the survey requirements and objectives.
 If the tendon position is only required locally (e.g. for a proposed floor penetration or for condition or integrity testing), a series of local scans collected locally in the desired location is generally sufficient.
 If tendons are to be located over a larger area (e.g. for design verification), the required area would be scanned on a regular orthogonal grid.
+Our concrete GPR floor slab surveys are particularly suitable.

 High-frequency antennas are generally best suited for this type of survey due to the better resolution they offer.
 Typically, we would use a GSSI SIR3000/4000 GPR control unit with an antenna in the 2600 MHz to 1600 MHz frequency range.

-Tendon survey results can either be marked up on-site or plotted on CAD drawings.
+Tendon survey results can be marked up on-site or plotted in CAD drawings.
 Better results are obtained with off-site data analysis and interpretation due to the processing enhancements which are possible.
 This is particularly true for deeper tendons or where reinforcement is present.

 Wondering what else GPR can be used for?
 GPR surveys to find out what’s below the surface – find out more about our most popular GPR surveys.